 Stylish Lisboetas select oversized plush scarves to wrap cozily and drape nonchalantly around the neck and shoulders.

-Lastly, you’ll want to include a sturdy retractable travel umbrella on your Lisbon packing list.
+Lastly, we highly recommend a sturdy retractable travel umbrella on your Lisbon packing list.

 Christmas in Lisbon: In Conclusion